sarahseewhy/value_technical_test/my_notes.md

 4. Figuring out what the descriptor value does by looking at the expected behavior of Value()

 __var v = Value()__
-[declares a variable 'v' and sets it to function Value() with no arguments]
+*Declares a variable 'v' and sets it to function Value() with no arguments*

 __v.value__
-[this is equivalent to Value().value because if a = b, then a.value = b.value]
+*This is equivalent to Value().value because if a = b, then a.value = b.value*

 __=> 0__

-[ Returns the default 'value' of 0 (which I ascertained from test 4).
+*Returns the default 'value' of 0 (which I ascertained from test 4).

 I presume then that '.value' is proverbially 'asking' for v's value because a value is answered or returned.

-The default 0 is returned, therefore I conclude that with no arguments the 'value' reverts to a default]
+The default 0 is returned, therefore I conclude that with no arguments the 'value' reverts to a default*

 __var v2 = Value({value: 10, min: 0, max: 100})__

-[declares a variable 'v2' and sets it equal to Value(options).
+*Declares a variable 'v2' and sets it equal to Value(options).

 (options) in this case is a hash that seems to set certain specifications relating to properties of Value.
-There is a declared value of 10, a min of 0 and a max of 100.]
+There is a declared value of 10, a min of 0 and a max of 100.*

 __v2.value = 101__

-[I think here the value of v2 or '.value' is being set to 101.
+*I think here the value of v2 or '.value' is being set to 101.

 This returns an Error because of the specifications set in the argument (options) which declares a max value of 100.